Ahead of White Label Orchestra's performance at Jazz Cafe, heavyweight grime producer Rapid delves into the archives for a legendary list.

 R: One of the most epic Ruff Sqwad productions to date for me!
 I reckon I must have been in some type of war mode when I made Clio... it sounds like music you would use in a film before or during a battle scene!

-Catch the White Label Orchestra playing at the Jazz Cafe on February the 26th.
+Catch the Prince Rapid presents The Ruff Sqwad Orchestra Live at The Jazz Cafe June 18th.
 Stream Ruff Sqwad's 'White Label Classics' below.